lloyd/JSONSelect/JSONSelect_1.md

-### JSONSelect 1
+# JSONSelect 1

 ## Features

-..is expected to include the following constructs mostly from CSS3, but with some differences.
+JSONSelect level 1 ncludes the following constructs, mostly from CSS3 but with some differences.

   * `string` -- type selectors
   * `*` -- the universal type selector
   * `#foo` -- ID selectors, which match against object keys
   * `#"a string"` -- ID selectors with JSON-string quoted ids
   * Several structural psuedo-classes:
     * `:root` - the root psuedo class